jeandersonbc/algorithms-and-ds/PROBLEMS.md

 * Subproblem of the Sorting problem.
 * Cormen: Problem 2-4

 ## The Searching Problem

 Given a list of values A and a target T, return the index of T in A or NIL if A does not contains T
 * Cormen: Exercise 2.1.3

+## The Maximum-Subarray Problem

+Given an array A of integers, and the operation sum(A, i, j) which sums all values in the range A[i..j], find the maximum subarray i.e. an i and j such that sum(A, i, j) is the maximum value.
+* Cormen: Divide-and-Conquer algorithms

 ## The Range Minimum/Maximum Query (RMQ) probrem